lightspeed/flame/packages/flame/src/Groups/README.md

-# Group
+# Groups

-A utility box to Group components together in various styles.
+A utility box of Group components to group together in various styles.

 ### React Component